FinCEN Issues Final Rule to Anti-Money Laundering Program

 FinCEN Issues Final Rule to AML Program

 FinCEN final rule: FinCEN final rule issued and established anti-money laundering (AML) program requirements on September 15, 2020.
 For banks ‘lacking a federal functional regulator,’ a category which includes private banks, insured credit unions, and certain trust companies.
 Up until now, these institutions had been covered by an exemption from the AML program requirements in the BSA.
-Although they were subject to a number of other BSA requirements, including the filing of CTRs and SARs.
+However, they were subject to a number of other BSA requirements, including the filing of CTRs and SARs.
 The FinCEN final rule subjects financial institutions to the same customer due diligence obligations that FinCEN imposed on federally-regulated banks in its 2016 CDD rule.
-Non-federally regulated banks are also required to implement customer identification programs (CIPs).
+Non-federally regulated banks must implement customer identification programs (CIPs).

 - Internal controls to assure ongoing compliance